damon-sava-stanley/damon-sava-stanley.github.io/blogs/2021-02-11-numbers-in-time-of-trouble.md

 socialist/communist society would still be post-time standard, even if they were non-imperial, i.e. post-traverse.
-This then suggests that the poem is looking further, towards what Marx (in *Critique of the Gotha Program* calls a higher form of communism), which is no longer tied to industrial labor.
+This then suggests that the poem is looking further, towards what Marx (in *Critique of the Gotha Program*) calls a higher form of communism, which is no longer tied to industrial labor.
 So coming off the time standard could be a proposal that looks further than the end of capitalism.